Automation Case Studies

 The training methodology was developed in collaboration with UiPath.
 Citizen developers were trained through gamification techniques on the UiPath Platform to identify tasks amenable to automation.
 Even without prior programming experience, employees were able to prioritize tasks perfect for automation using Automation Hub as well as build, publish, and run their own automations on the no-code tool StudioX with pre-designed templates.

-In partnership with digital transformation trainers Tiny Magiq, Firstsource also developed a curriculum harnessing the motivational techniques around the cumulative power of small changes.
+In partnership with digital transformation trainer Tiny Magiq, Firstsource also developed a curriculum harnessing the motivational techniques around the cumulative power of small changes.
 This is based on Stanford behavioral scientist B.J.
 Fogg’s model of creating tiny habits.

 People are happiest when they’re productive—and that means achieving more, not doing more.
 Robotic process automation (RPA) frees them from tedious and repetitive admin chores, giving them more time to delight customers.
 Traditionally, it’s worked top down, with the IT team providing solutions for key workforce challenges.
 But things slow down as challenges pile up in the IT inbox.
 By January 2021, the robots were ready to be used by more than 1,000 Firstsourcers.

-Rewards and recognition play an important role too.
+Rewards and recognition play an important role, too.
 The ‘citizen developers’ acted as proud evangelists for automation, created positive internal PR while bringing in excitement and momentum.
-The recognition also helped create a set of power users’ who not only created and shared more robots within their line of business unit, but also worked alongside IT to identify automation opportunities for use in the wider organization.
+The recognition also helped create a set of power users who not only created and shared more robots within their line of business units, but also worked alongside IT to identify automation opportunities for use in the wider organization.

 Similarly, one of the team leaders began using a bot to pull together time-consuming summary reports, collecting data from team members and collating it in a spreadsheet which was validated and sent forward.
 The bot saves a total of 460 days’ worth of employee hours a year, leading to $56,355 in business savings.